 |Pay per minute

-Recommended data usage can be calculated by using 'Smartphone' data calculator located at:
+Calculate your recommended data usage by using the smartphone data calculator located at

 AT&T Accessibility plans can be as much as 25%**** less expensive than AT&T Mobile Share plans.